sabarrett/sabarrett.github.com/_drafts/2022-04-09-virtual-mem.md

   2. Also motivation: Paging out memory that's not in use (an extension of keeping processes from trampling each other)
   3. Also: Large virtual address space
   	1. Allocating 1GB is 50% of your max space in x86; Allocating 1Gb is .00078% of your max space on x64.
+  4. Swap files
 2. Using virtual memory: OS-level calls and what the standard library leaves out
-  1. Notes on python's standard library
   2. `VirtualAlloc()` and `mmap()`
+  3. Reserving vs. Committing vs. Locking
   3. Application: Dynamic array that never needs to be moved
     1. Could compare this performance with `std::vector`?
 4. Mmap'd files
+  1. Swap files
+  2. Loading via `read()` and `write()`
   5. Application: Loading files quickly
-2. Malloc implementations
+2. Bonus: Malloc implementations

 2. Aside: How To Find Out What Your Program Is Doing